brohrer/dotcom/README.md

 # Bucket Tree

-An online hierarchical binning algorithm.
+An online hierarchical binning algorithm:

 * **Binning**: A bucket tree sorts observations into [bins](https://en.wikipedia.org/wiki/Data_binning), or buckets, according to their